andrebask/thesis/10 - chapter5.md

 [... code generation  ...]
 ```

-We call the visit function on root of the AST, passing as context the identity function.
+At first, we call the visit function on root of the AST, passing as context the identity function.

 ```java
 public static void aNormalize(Expression exp, Compilation comp) {